Relacibo/hyprmcsr/docs/010-prismlauncher.md

 Replace "instance id" with the folder name of your instance (not the display name in PrismLauncher).

 This is the recommended way to launch Minecraft from automation scripts.

+> **Note:** For the wrapper command to be reliably updated in your PrismLauncher instance, PrismLauncher must not be running while the wrapper is being set.
+If PrismLauncher is open, it may overwrite or ignore changes made to the instance configuration file.
+Always close PrismLauncher before running the setup script or before starting your profile to ensure the wrapper command is applied correctly.